A timeline of the killings of four University of Idaho students

 Sunday, November 20

-One week after the bodies of the four students were discovered, authorities still had no suspect or weapon, Moscow Police Captain Roger Lanier said.
+One week after the bodies of the four students were discovered, authorities still had no suspect or weapon, Moscow Police Capt.
+Roger Lanier said.

 Police had fielded 646 tips and conducted more than 90 interviews, Police Chief Fry said at a news conference.